 Make Money -> Buy a House -> Make More Money -> Buy a Bigger House

-It’s crazy cycle that needs to be broken before you can seriously consider pursuing Financial Independence.
+It’s a crazy cycle that needs to be broken before you can seriously improve your finances or pursue financial independence.

 Of the $47,558/year, I can point to where the majority of it went.
 Conservatively $33K went directly to our 401Ks, Roth IRAs or Emergency Fund.
 If I count speeding up our debt pay down, I can account for about 40K.

 Action Item: Take a shot at figuring out where your raise went to every year.
 If you have more gaps than answers, you can pencil in Lifestyle Inflation.